felvin-search/codewiz/README.md

 - The extension will solely gather metadata to enhance its functionalities, and it will not gather any personally identifiable information.
 You have the option of enabling or disabling telemetry by setting either 'telemetry.telemetryLevel' or 'codechat.telemetry.disable' to their corresponding values.
 The extension will only collect metadata if both of these settings have permitted telemetry.

 - We cannot be held responsible for any problems that may occur as a result of using this extension.
 It should also be noted that your use of OpenAI services is subject to OpenAI's own terms and conditions.

-# Credits
-- This extension was inspired by and based on [gencay/vscode-chatgpt](https://github.com/gencay/vscode-chatgpt)